ch1ru/elemental-bitcoin/docs/script.md

 It's OK if this seems a little confusing, it should make a bit more sense once we combine the 2 scripts!

+**Also note: Segwit scriptpubkeys look a little different.
+They only have 2 items: OP_0 and the pubkey hash.
+This is due to the segwit softfork.
+Segwit nodes will recognise this scriptpubkey pattern and replace it with the same script as above.
+So don't be surprised if the scriptpubkey in segwit transactions looks different in block explorers.**

 ## Combining scripts

-So we have the script sig, which the spender provides to try to redeem the coins.
+So we have the script sig, which the spender provides to redeem the coins.
 We also have the preexisting scriptpubkey, as part of the output from the last transaction.
 When we combine them, it looks like this:

 ```
 <sig>